testosterone

 Testicular atrophy won’t affect everyone who undergoes TRT.

-But if you’re concerned about testicular atrophy prior to starting TRT, or have already noticed changes in the size of your testes, there are medicines available to help combat the risk of testicular atrophy associated with TRT.
-One of those options is hCG.
+But if you’re concerned about testicular atrophy prior to starting TRT, or have already noticed changes in the size of your testes, there are options to help combat the risk of testicular atrophy associated with TRT.

 The numan take